 Pure CSS Masonry Layout with Flexbox

-Jhey Tompkins is a CSS expert with more than 15,000 individual contributions on GitHub in the last year alone, what an amazing achievement.
+Jhey Tompkins is a CSS expert with more than 15,000 individual contributions on GitHub in the last year alone; what an amazing achievement!
 Many of his repositories on GitHub have 100+ stars as well, and he’s well known amongst his peers.
-This particular CSS layout from Jhey is using Flexbox to attain a solidified masonry layout ready for being boosted with your own elements and website widgets.
-Some interesting features include the ability to “flip” individual grids for added creativity, but also focused grids that are highlighted once the user hovers over it.
-Furthermore, perfect grid layout to use for a website project that’s going to be dealing with a lot of content.
+This particular CSS layout from Jhey also uses Flexbox to attain a solid masonry layout ready for your own elements and website widgets.
+Some interesting features include the ability to “flip” individual grids for added creativity and grids that are highlighted once the user hovers over it.
+To conclude, it is a perfect grid layout to use for a website project that’s going to be dealing with a lot of content.

 Expanding Column Layout

-Ettrics is a small digital design agency that resides in Canada.
-Two guys manage this little agency and have created some incredible works of art that have been recognized by hundreds of thousands of designers across the globe.
-They’ve also shared some truly cool CSS snippets in the past, like Hexagon animations, slider animations, menu overlays, drag and drop interfaces, and interactive bar graphs — adding up to 100,000+ views in total.
+Ettrics is a small digital design agency in Canada.
+Two guys manage this little agency and have created some incredible works of art that thousands of designers all over the world have recognized.
+They’ve also shared some cool CSS snippets in the past, like Hexagon animations, slider animations, menu overlays, drag and drop interfaces, and interactive bar graphs — adding up to 100,000+ views in total.

-They’re also not shy when it comes to writing and sharing tutorials with the community, and have extensive written about the ways designers can create user interface kits, and how to create appealing user experiences using good design understanding.
+They’re also not shy when it comes to writing and sharing tutorials with the community, and have extensively written about the ways designers can create user interface kits and appealing user experiences using good design understanding.
 The developers also built this layout called Expanding Column Layout.
 Audiences viewed this layout more than 30,000+ times already.
 Once you access this layout, you will see a simple page layout perfect for portfolios that shows different color columns, and expands each column individually.
 Within the expanding window you can put in any content that you like.

 Fullscreen Layout with Columns

 Karol Podlesny has taken the work of Ettrics and changed up the schematics a little bit.
 You also get a different set of colors, and slightly more optimized expanding windows for sharing content.
-Moreover, it’s full screen and adapts to mobile devices gracefully.
-Worth sharing to save you time from managing colors individually.
+Moreover, it’s full screen and gracefully adapts to mobile devices.
+Worth sharing to save time from managing colors individually!

 Pure CSS Masonry Layout